The best bars in Canary Wharf | Perfect for maintaining that work/life balance…

 Details: Crossrail Place, E14 5AR

-The family of Humble Grape wine bars has expanded in Canary Wharf, with a venue so spacious it’s really more of a restaurant.
+The family of Humble Grape wine bars has expanded into Canary Wharf, with a venue so spacious it’s really more of a restaurant.
 Nevertheless, it’s still perfectly possible to come in here just for a glass or two – of course, stopping there will be tricky given the calibre of what’s on offer.
 There’s 30 to try by the glass, plus more than 400 hand-picked, small-grower bottles to peruse.
 It’s all set along the waterfront, making it an extremely pleasant spot to enjoy a sundowner.

 Details: 18-20 Mackenzie Walk, Canary Wharf, E14 4PH